There are numerous fun things to do in Barcelona.

 Museum tickets in Barcelona are steep and can cost as much as $30

 Luckily you can save a lot of money with this travel hack.
 Throughout the city, museum entry is free on Sunday afternoons.
-Admire the works of incredible artist like Picasso, or venture through time at the Museum of History all without spending a dime.
+Admire the works of an incredible artist like Picasso, or venture through time at the Museum of History, all without spending a dime.

 Barcelona has so many museums that I wouldn’t recommend trying to cram them all into one day.

-My advice is to save the two most expensive museums you want to see for Sunday afternoon.
+My advice is to save the two most expensive museums you want to see on Sunday afternoon.